CSteinmuller/devdocs/source/howto/doc-howto.rst

 Note that the source/ directory isn't seen here.
 That is because, to Sphinx, everything inside the source/ directory is considered;
 whereas, Sphinx is blind to everything else outside the source/ directory other than make-related files such as Makefile.
+The order of files in the Table of Contents must be alphabetical.

 Format Standards